alexchoi330/Bank-Stock-Account/README.md

 -You can generate the second required event by depositing/withdrawing from account and display it

--You can locate my visual component by...  or You can trigger my audio component by...
+-You can locate my visual component by adding in a stock into the list of stocks

 -You can save the state of my application by pressing menu, then save.

 -You can reload the state of my application by pressing menu, then load.

-Still have to work on..
+Future add-ons I want to do even after the course ends

 -As a user, I want to be able to buy stocks from the list of stocks

 -As a user, I want to be able to add my stocks into my list of stocks